Fires are commonly covered by insurance, but does coverage extend to wildfires?

 There are endorsements you can add to your policy that would extend the limit in the event your standard limit won't be enough to cover the damages.

 This provides reimbursement for the replacement of damaged or destroyed personal property inside your home, like furniture and apparel, up to the specified limit.
 This coverage is usually 50% of your dwelling coverage, but it may be increased if you own many valuable items.

-If your home becomes inhabitable following a loss and is being repaired, this covers your expenses when you need to find other accommodations.
+If your home becomes inhabitable following a loss and is being repaired, loss of use (also known as additional living expenses) covers your expenses when you need to find other accommodations.
 It generally covers hotel and lodging costs, but may also cover food and fuel depending on your policy.